 It’s certainly possible for perfectly healthy teeth to chip, like as a result of an accident or a fall.
 And of course, certain foods are hard on our teeth, and biting down at the wrong angle could be too much for even a strong tooth to withstand.

 But decay can make your teeth even more likely to break by weakening the enamel that normally protects them.
-This is why if your dentist spots a cavity, they will remove it and replace it with a filling to keep your teeth strong — but an untreated cavity could put you at much higher risk of chips and cracks.
+This is why if your dentist spots a cavity, they will remove it and replace it with a filling to keep your teeth strong — but an untreated cavity could put you at a much higher risk of chips and cracks.

 What To Do With a Chipped Tooth

 Regardless of the severity of the chip, the next step is to see your dentist.
-A small chip may seem unimportant, but it could grow worse over time, and there may be further damage that you can’t detect.
+A small chipped tooth may seem unimportant, but it could grow worse over time, and there may be further damage that you can’t detect.
 Your dentist can gauge the severity of the chip and let you know whether or not it requires any treatment.

 Restoring a Chipped Tooth

-Of course, even a painless chipped tooth could be unpleasant if it affects the appearance of your smile.
-If tooth damage is keeping you from having the smile you want, there are plenty options to correct a chipped tooth.
+Of course, even a painless chipped front tooth could be unpleasant if it affects the appearance of your smile.
+If tooth damage is keeping you from having the smile you want, there are plenty of options to correct a chipped tooth.

 For a slightly chipped tooth, dental bonding could be the perfect solution.
 This subtle procedure uses a liquid composite resin custom tinted to match your teeth.
 Your dentist will sculpt this resin to fill the chip in your tooth and then cure it with a special UV light.
 When well cared for, dental bonding can last for 5 to 10 years.